 BOSNIA & HERZEGOVINA

 Title: Body maps by two SEMA members

 ARTIST: B. (BRATUNAC) AND M. (ZVORNIK), 2021

-2023 Exhibition description

 These body maps were created by two SEMA members during a body mapping workshop where the survivors of wartime sexual violence conveyed their life experiences using art as a medium.
-Through this process, the workshop participants worked on strengthening their individual capacities and affirming
+Through this process, the workshop participants worked on strengthening their individual capacities and affirming values, as it allowed them to observe